iqrasafdarr/MedVisionAI/README.md

 These values come directly from the trained ViT classifier.

-## Safety Disclaimer
+### Safety Disclaimer

-The report includes a fixed configuration-controlled disclaimer:
+The report contains a fixed configuration-controlled disclaimer:

 > Research prototype only.
 This output is generated for demonstration purposes and is not intended for clinical diagnosis or medical decision-making.